BettercareHealth/bettercare/facilitators-guide/fg-0-5-intro.md

 ### Saving Mothers and Babies

 *Saving Mothers and Babies* was developed in response to the high maternal and perinatal mortality rates found in most developing countries.
 Learning material used in this book is based on the results of the annual confidential enquiries into maternal deaths and the Saving Mothers and Saving Babies reports published in South Africa.
-It addresses the basic principles of mortality audit, maternal mortality, perinatal mortality, managing mortality meetings and ways of reducing maternal and perinatal mortality rates.
+It addresses the basic principles of mortality audit, maternal mortality, perinatal mortality, managing mortality meetings, and ways of reducing maternal and perinatal mortality rates.
 This book should be used together with the Perinatal Problem Identification Programme (PPIP).

 ### Birth Defects

 *Birth Defects* was written for healthcare workers who look after individuals with birth defects, their families, and women who are at increased risk of giving birth to an infant with a birth defect.
 Special attention is given to modes of inheritance, medical genetic counselling, and birth defects due to chromosomal abnormalities, single gene defects, teratogens and multifactorial inheritance.
-This book is being used in the Genetics Education Programme which trains healthcare workers in genetic counselling in South Africa.
+This book is being used in the Genetics Education Programme, which trains healthcare workers in genetic counselling in South Africa.

 ### Perinatal HIV